Light modifiers are a powerful way to shape or control light.

 If I could only pick one light modifier to take to a deserted island, it would have to be the softbox.
-Small, medium, or large – this little puppy is my go to light source for 80% of my shoots.
+Small, medium, or large, this little puppy is my go-to light source for 80% of my shoots.

-It’s one of the light modifiers that, I feel, recreates the effect of soft daylight through a window.
+It’s one of the light modifiers that most accurately recreates the effect of soft daylight coming through a window.
 I think what I like most about this light modifier is that it’s subtle.
 Highlights gently merge into shadows.